-- 50. With a view to advancing the work on strengthening the recovery and return of stolen assets as included in target 16.4 of the 2030 Agenda for Sustainable Development, UNODC, supported jointly by Ethiopia and Switzerland, started a process to identify good practices on the management and disposal of recovered and returned stolen assets in support of sustainable development.
-The first expert group meeting under that initiative was held in Addis Ababa in February 2017 and brought together for the first-time practitioners working on asset recovery and return, as well as financing-for-development practitioners. - 51.
-A second expert meeting on the return of stolen assets was being organized by UNODC and the Governments of Ethiopia and Switzerland, to be held in Addis Ababa from 7 to 9 May 2019.
-The meeting will provide a forum for dialogue among asset recovery practitioners and policymakers and its outcome will be presented to the Working Group. - 52.
-In a note verbale sent in December 2018, the secretariat invited States parties to provide available information on (a) successful cases of cooperation between State parties, in particular information involving the return or disposal of confiscated proceeds of corruption; (b) the legal framework, legal procedures and judicial actions used to successfully recover, return or dispose of the proceeds of crime; and (c) the modality used for the return.
-The information gathered will be analysed and made available to the Conference at its eighth session, together with the outcome of the expert meeting.
+53. With a view to advancing the work on strengthening the recovery and return of stolen assets, as included in target 16.4 of the 2030 Agenda for Sustainable Development, UNODC, supported by Ethiopia and Switzerland, started a process to identify good practices on the management and disposal of recovered and returned stolen assets in support of sustainable development.
+The first expert group meeting under that initiative was held in Addis Ababa in February 2017 and brought together for the first-time practitioners working on asset recovery and return, as well as practitioners working on financing for development.

+54. In a note verbale issued in December 2018, and in a reminder note verbale issued in February 2019, the Secretariat invited States parties to provide available information on: (a) successful cases of cooperation between State parties, in particular information involving the return or disposal of confiscated proceeds of corruption; (b) the legal framework, legal procedures and judicial actions used to recover, return or dispose of the proceeds of crime successfully; and (c) the modality used for the return.